marcio-azevedo/paket-presentation/paket-fake/slides/index.md

 ***

-Back in the old days there was the ~\Libs\ folder...
+Back in the old days...

+' there was the ~\Libs\ folder

 ![Lib folder](images/lib-folder.png)